At a Glance

 Native Range

-Native to eastern North America, from New Brunswick and Quebec west to South Dakota and Nebraska, south to Florida and Oklahoma.
-Found in river floodplains, stream banks, bottomlands, and moist forest edges at low to moderate elevations.
+Native to eastern North America — New Brunswick to South Dakota, south to Florida and Oklahoma.
+Found on floodplains, stream banks, and low-lying wet areas.

 Suggested Uses